 Finding the right contract manufacturer for your dietary supplement project may take time – and that’s okay.
 If there’s any aspect of the dietary supplement manufacturing journey worth investing additional time and effort into, it’s this.

-Ultimately, whichever contract manufacturer you chose to work with will be responsible for shapping your dietary supplement product and for shapping your experiences and understanding of the supplement manfuacturing process – for worse or for better.
+Ultimately, whichever contract manufacturer you chose to work with will be responsible for shaping your dietary supplement product and for shaping your experiences and understanding of the supplement manufacturing process – for worse or for better.

 By taking the time to find the right manufacturer the first time around, you’re effectively laying the groundwork for a long-term business relationship that will play a major role in the success of your dietary supplement journey.